taco-ops/taco-ops/README.md

 ## About Me 👨‍💻

-I’m a software engineer with a diverse background in automation, system design, and cloud-native development.
+I’m a DevOps/Platform/Infrastructre/Software engineer with a diverse background in automation, system design, and cloud-native development.
 My journey in tech began with a curiosity for solving problems and quickly evolved into a passion for building systems that make real-life operations smoother and more enjoyable.
 Whether I’m deploying a robust CI/CD pipeline or experimenting with a new project idea, I always strive to merge practicality with a touch of fun. 🚀

 ## What I Do 🔧